 2. Puts Insomniacs to Bed

 The University of Texas Southwestern Medical Center found that exercise improved insomniac tendencies in persons with major depressive disorder.
-Which symptoms?
-Most of them.
 Participants in the study reported improvements in mood and sleep quality and researchers concluded that exercise therapy was a recommendation-worthy therapy.

 3. Supports Healthy Pregnancy